10 Content Marketing Tips To Boost Sales, Drive Traffic, And Earn Trust

 #6 Write eye-catching headlines

 While the headline of an article is a small part of the text, it is hugely important because this is the first thing a potential reader sees.
-The headline’s ability to catch the viewers’ eyes determines whether they will or will not read the post or watch the video.
+The headline’s ability to catch the viewers’ eyes determines whether they will or will not read your social media post or watch your video.

 Here is the list of headline formulas that have proved to be efficient: